Sweden Drug Abuse

 Government reports state that one in four retirees consumes alcohol at a hazardous level, defined as three bottles of wine per week for a man and two bottles for a woman.
 Between 1998 and 2006, this number increased 50 percent.
 And since alcohol-related snowmobile deaths have also been on the rise, the government has considered a law that snowmobiles must come with a breath analyzer that must be used before the vehicle will start.

-It is interested to note that not only are the liquor stores in the country all owned by the state, until recently, the liquor manufacturer that produced Absolut vodka was also owned by the government of Sweden.
+It is interesting to note that not only are the liquor stores in the country all owned by the state and until recently, the liquor manufacturer that produced Absolut vodka was also owned by the government of Sweden.

 Narconon in Sweden Supports the Drug-Free Goal

 The second Narconon drug and alcohol rehabilitation center in the world was opened in Sweden soon after the addiction recovery program was founded in 1967.
 Staff trained and experienced in using the Narconon drug recovery technology have worked with the Stockholm police and the national army to provide them with the facts of drug abuse and addiction.
 In some parts of the country, Narconon has received recognition as a drug rehabilitation facility accredited by the national government.

 The goal of Narconon is the same as the goal of Sweden: zero tolerance of drug abuse or alcohol abuse.
 A drug treatment center using Narconon technology is situated in Eslov.
 The emphasis is not on creating an addict who can carefully face one day at a time drug-free, it’s on creating a person who is no longer interested in drug or alcohol abuse and who can pursue a productive, enjoyable and worthwhile life.